How to Choose the Best Push Notification Platform

 Web Push Implementation & Maintenance

-Firebase's Web Push support requires significant manual coding and testing.
-Web Push is a complex technology involving browser Service Workers, an intricate permissions model, and many cross-browser considerations.
-Setting up Web Push with Firebase requires constant maintenance for new browser changes which makes it something that only experienced developers should take on.
+Learning how to send notifications using Firebase can be difficult because it requires significant manual coding and testing.
+Web browser notifications are a complex technology involving browser service workers, an intricate permissions model, and many cross-browser considerations.
+Setting up web push with Firebase requires constant maintenance for new browser changes, which is something that only experienced developers should take on.
 We highly discourage companies from using Firebase for web push given the challenges it presents.

 OneSignal also has built-in features to implement best practices around requesting user-permission, advanced cross-browser support (including desktop Safari), and more.